GCSEPhysics

 Master GCSE Physics Energy using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Energy is the ability to do work or cause change.
-It exists in various forms, such as kinetic, potential, thermal, and chemical energy, and can be transformed from one form to another.
+It exists in various forms, including kinetic, potential, thermal, and chemical energy.
+Understanding energy is crucial for exploring how systems interact and function.

 Key Concepts

-• 1Energy cannot be created or destroyed, only transformed.
+• 1Energy cannot be created or destroyed, only transferred or transformed.

 • 2Kinetic energy is the energy of motion, while potential energy is stored energy.

-• 3The total energy in a closed system remains constant (law of conservation of energy).
+• 3The law of conservation of energy states that the total energy in a closed system remains constant.

-• 4Energy transfer can occur through conduction, convection, and radiation.
+• 4Energy can be transferred through work, heat, and radiation.

 Simple Explanation